YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. note::

    Robust operation of YottaDB recovery after a crash requires robust recovery of the file system.
 If your file system requires an option to ensure that meta-data is written to disk only after the corresponding data is written, ensure that it is set.
-Also, if you are running in a virtual machine or container, ensure that it is configured so that when the guest does a “sync” to commit data to the file system, the host commits the data to the underlying persistent storage.
+Also, if you are running in a virtual machine or container, ensure that it is configured so that when the guest does a "sync" to commit data to the file system, the host commits the data to the underlying persistent storage.

 .. _gbl-dir-gbl-var: